varunsapre/netflix-speed-boost/README.md

 ## 🎯 Features

-- **🚀 Instant Speed Boost**: Hold on the right side of any video to temporarily increase playback speed
+- **🚀 Instant Speed Boost**: Hold on the right side of any video OR hold a custom key to temporarily increase playback speed
+- **⌨️ Customizable Key Binding**: Set any key as your speed boost trigger (default: 'L' key)
 - **⚙️ Fully Customizable**: Choose speeds from 1.25× to 5× (default: 1.5×)
 - **🎨 Beautiful Visual Feedback**: Smooth wave animations and optional speed indicator
 - **🖥️ Fullscreen Compatible**: Works seamlessly in fullscreen mode